isabella232/journeys.en/help/using/reporting/creating-your-journey-reports.md

 ## Accessing and creating your reports {#accessing-reports}

+>[!NOTE]
+>
+>After deleting a journey, all associated reports will not be available anymore.

 This section will present you how to create or use out-of-the-box reports.
 Combine panels, components and visualizations to better track the success of your journeys.

 To access your journeys' reports and start tracking the success of your deliveries: